 83 We clarify that our proposed changes would not protect free or reduced-price items or services that sellers provide either as part of a bundled warranty agreement or ancillary to a warranty agreement.
-Whether a seller's provision of free or reduced-price items or services in connection with a warranty arrangement would implicate and potentially violate the antikickback statute would depend on whether other safe harbor protection exists for the arrangement, and if not, whether those items or services have independent value to a buyer other than for purposes of determining whether the terms of a warranty have been met.
+Whether a seller's provision of free or reduced-price items or services in connection with a warranty arrangement would implicate and potentially violate the anti-kickback statute would depend on whether other safe harbor protection exists for the arrangement, and if not, whether those items or services have independent value to a buyer other than for purposes of determining whether the terms of a warranty have been met.
 For example, laboratory testing required for patient care may be necessary to determine if a warranted outcome was achieved, but the laboratory test would have independent value to the buyer.
 A seller's provision of laboratory testing for free or at a reduced charge as part of a warranty agreement would implicate the anti-kickback statute.
-Additionally, the provision of medication adherence services for free or below fair market value would implicate the antikickback statute.
+Additionally, the provision of medication adherence services for free or below fair market value would implicate the anti-kickback statute.
 In contrast, if sellers provide items and services with no independent value to a buyer, other than to determine whether the conditions of a warranty have been satisfied, the items and services may not constitute remuneration under the anti-kickback statute, and thus, may not implicate the statute.
-See OIG Compliance Program Guidance for Pharmaceutical Manufacturers, 68 FR 23731, 23735 (May 5, 2003), for a discussion of pharmaceutical manufacturers' provision of limited support services tailored to the manufacturers' products that may not implicate the anti-kickback statute.

-Using medication adherence services offered by drug manufacturers as an example, we are concerned that manufacturers may promote patients' adherence to prescribed medications, even when a patient is experiencing harmful side effects, or the medication is not achieving the purpose for which it was prescribed.
+See OIG Compliance Program Guidance for Pharmaceutical Manufacturers, 68 FR 23731 23735 (May 5, 2003), for a discussion of pharmaceutical manufacturers' provision of limited support services tailored to the manufacturers' products that may not implicate the anti-kickback prescribed medications, even when a patient is experiencing harmful side effects, or the medication is not achieving the purpose for which it was prescribed.
 Because manufacturers have financial incentives for patients to use and reorder their medications but do not have the medical expertise the prescribing physicians have to determine whether continued use of medications is clinically appropriate for a specific patient, medication adherence services offered by manufacturers, such as phone or message communications directing patients to take their medications, could result in patient harm or inappropriate utilization of drugs.